2022-2023 Cardiovascular Disease (CVD) Small Grants: Full Proposal Submission Guidelines for Approved LOIs

 - Mentor name, title and email contact

-- Source of request (e.g. the divisions/departments within the Ministry of Health that are supporting the field investigation)
+- Source of support for the project (e.g., the divisions/departments within the Ministry of Health that are supporting the field investigation)

-- Data and human subject involvement (describe type and source of data collected; de-identification of PII; and including data security and protection measures)
+- Data and human subject involvement (describe type and source of data collected; de-identification of personally identifiable information; and including data security and protection measures)

 - A narrative description of your current position (to be submitted as a separate document).

-- Evidence that you have applied for IRB (HRPP) approval at the same time as submitting your full proposal (e.g., documentation of HRPP # for pending review of the project).
+- Proof of IRB (HRPP) approval or Evidence that you have applied for IRB (HRPP) approval at the same time as submitting your full proposal (e.g., documentation of HRPP # for pending review of the project).
 You do not need to submit evidence that you have received local IRB approval – at this time you’re only required to submit evidence that you have applied for local IRB approval.
-If your full proposal is selected for a grant award, then you will be required to provide evidence that you have received local IRB approval before you can receive the grant award.
+If your full proposal is selected for a grant award, then you will be required to provide evidence that you have received local IRB approval before you can receive the grant award.)

 Data Use Agreements